Health Care Reform - Affordable Care Act

 Form 1095 for the Affordable Care Act is often called the “W-2 of benefits”.

-You will only receive this form if you are a benefit-eligible employee with the University.
-These forms are similar to your W-2 and while not required to file your 2016 tax return, they will be required when filing your taxes with the IRS in future years.
-The 1095-C will be mailed to your home address from Equifax, Penn State’s partner in 1095 form administration.
+You will only receive this form if you are a benefit-eligible employee with the University or had University-sponsored elected coverage at any point in the 2021 calendar year.
+These forms are similar to your W-2 and while not required to file your 2021 tax return, they may be required when filing your taxes with the IRS in future years.
+The 1095-C will be mailed to your home address from Equifax, Penn State’s partner in 1095 form administration, unless you previously elected to receive this form electronically.

 Information Regarding the Patient Protection and Affordable Care Act (ACA)

-If you are a variable hour, part-time employee and feel you meet the qualifications for health care coverage under the Affordable Care Act but have not received an offer of coverage, please contact the employee benefits division at firstname.lastname@example.org.
+If you are a variable hour, part-time employee and feel you meet the qualifications for health care coverage under the Affordable Care Act but have not received an offer of coverage, please call HR Services at (814) 865-1473.

 An important note regarding your healthcare plan coverage availability: